vzahorui/vzahorui.github.io/_posts/2025-09-01-statistical-inference.md

 The process then involves collecting sample data and calculating a p-value.
 The p-value is the probability of observing our sample data if the Null Hypothesis were true.

 A small p-value (typically less than 0.05) provides strong evidence against the null hypothesis, allowing us to reject it and conclude that our claim is likely to be true.

+## The Role of Estimation Techniques

+Before we can make an inference, we must first estimate the population parameters that define its underlying [probability distribution]({{ site.baseurl }}{% link _posts/2021-03-27-statistical-distributions.md %}).

+[Maximum Likelihood Estimation (MLE)]({{ site.baseurl }}{% link _posts/2021-04-24-maximum-likelihood.md %}) is a powerful and widely used method for finding the best estimates for these parameters.
+It works by finding the parameter values that make the observed data the most probable to have occurred.
+The estimates derived from MLE are then used as the basis for both hypothesis testing and confidence interval construction.

+## Making Sense of Relationships: Regression Analysis

+Another key area of statistical inference is understanding and modeling the relationships between variables.
+[Regression analysis]({{ site.baseurl }}{% link _posts/2025-09-10-regression-analysis.md %}) is a broad field of study dedicated to this.
+Its most basic form, linear regression, fits a straight line to the data to model the relationship between a dependent variable and one or more independent variables.

+Regression is a crucial tool for making inferences about a population.
+For example, a regression model can be used to infer the impact of a marketing budget on sales, or to predict future trends based on past data.
+The parameters of the regression model are also estimated and tested using the principles of statistical inference.